OpenVoiceOS/ovos-technical-manual/docs/statements.md

 There may be a situation where the dialog file and the `speak_dialog()` method do not give the Skill enough flexibility.
 For instance, there may be a need to manipulate the statement from the dialog file before having it spoken by OVOS.

-The MycroftSkill class provides four multilingual methods to address these needs.
+The OVOSSkill class provides four multilingual methods to address these needs.
 Each method uses a file, and multilingualism is accomplished using the country/language directory system.

-The [`translate()`](https://mycroft-core.readthedocs.io/en/latest/source/mycroft.html#mycroft.MycroftSkill.translate) method returns a random string from a ".dialog" file (modified by a data dictionary). &#x20;
+The `translate() method returns a random string from a ".dialog" file (modified by a data dictionary). &#x20;

-The [`translate_list()`](https://mycroft-core.readthedocs.io/en/latest/source/mycroft.html#mycroft.MycroftSkill.translate\_list) method returns a list of strings from a ".list" file (each modified by the data dictionary).
+The `translate_list() method returns a list of strings from a ".list" file (each modified by the data dictionary).
 Same as translate\_template() just with a different file extension.

-The [`translate_namedvalue()`](https://mycroft-core.readthedocs.io/en/latest/source/mycroft.html#mycroft.MycroftSkill.translate\_namedvalue) method returns a dictionary formed from CSV entries in a ".value" file.
+The `translate_namedvalue() method returns a dictionary formed from CSV entries in a ".value" file.

-The [`translate_template()`](https://mycroft-core.readthedocs.io/en/latest/source/mycroft.html#mycroft.MycroftSkill.translate\_template) method returns a list of strings from a ".template" file (each modified by the data dictionary).
+The `translate_template()` method returns a list of strings from a ".template" file (each modified by the data dictionary).
 Same as translate\_list() just with a different file extension.